mirokrastanov/Software-Engineering-SoftUni/README.md

 - add python to it
 - add c++ folders and cells
-- add the 2 game projects from Fundamentals - update & improve on them often -->
+- add the 2 game projects from Fundamentals - update & improve on them often
+- ADD A PLAY BUTTON FOR EACH PROJECT / GAME inside the main table / add 3rd column

+-->